IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 ### Description

-The `ARPHRD_` type field is in network byte order; it will be equal to the Linux `ARPHRD_` value `ARPHRD_NETLINK`.
+The `ARPHRD_` type field is in big-endian byte order; it will be equal to the Linux `ARPHRD_` value `ARPHRD_NETLINK`.

-The protocol type field is in network byte order; it contains a Netlink protocol type, such as `NETLINK_ROUTE`, `NETLINK_NFLOG`, `NETLINK_AUDIT`, etc.
+The protocol type field is in big-endian byte order; it contains a Netlink protocol type, such as `NETLINK_ROUTE`, `NETLINK_NFLOG`, `NETLINK_AUDIT`, etc.